Redocly/redocly-cli/docs/commands/join.md

 To easily distinguish the origin of OpenAPI objects and properties, you can optionally instruct the `join` command to append custom prefixes to them.

 The `join` command accepts both YAML and JSON files, which you can mix in the resulting `openapi.yaml` file.
-Setting a custom name for this file is not supported, which also means that if there is a file called `openapi.yaml` in the working directory, it will be overwritten.
+Setting a custom name for this file can be achieved by providing it through the `--output` argument.
+Any existing file will be overwritten.

 Apart from providing individual API definition files as the input, you can also specify the path to a folder that contains multiple API definition files and match them with a wildcard (for example, `myproject/openapi/*.yaml`).
 The `join` command will collect all matching files and combine them into one file.